manuc66/ImgTagFanOut/README.md

 - **Shareable Collections**: Easily share specific image sets with individuals or groups by sending them the corresponding subdirectory containing images matching their interests or needs.

+## Supported Image Formats

+ImgTagFanOut supports the following image formats: ".jpeg", ".jpg", ".png", ".gif", ".webp", ".bmp".
+These formats are supported for image tagging, organization, and sharing.

 ## How It Works

 1. **Select a Directory**: Choose the directory containing your images that you want to organize.